EthanEDev/reactjs-app-todo-list/README.md

 # ReactJS Todo List App

 A simple and responsive todo list application built with React.js.
-This app helps users manage tasks efficiently by allowing them to add, edit, delete, and mark tasks as complete.
+This app helps users manage tasks efficiently by allowing them to add, delete, and mark tasks as complete.
 The intuitive interface ensures a smooth experience across devices.

 ## Screenshot